connection-information-suite/usb-connection-information-menubar-linux/README.md

 A lightweight system tray application that provides a GUI wrapper around the `usb-devices` command, making it easy to monitor USB devices in real-time.

-Built to bring the [USB Connection Information](https://apps.apple.com/app/id6747853674) App to Linux
+Built to bring the [USB Connection Information](https://apps.apple.com/app/id6747853674) Mac App to Linux

 ## Features